 Shallow classes do not possess ESMC\<Class>Create() and ESMC\<Class>Destroy() calls.
 They are simply declared and their values set using an ESMC\<Class>Set() call.
 Examples of shallow classes are Time, TimeInterval, and ArraySpec.
 Shallow classes do not take long to set up and can be declared and set within a time-critical code segment.
-Shallow objects stop existing when the method in which they were declared has returned.
+Shallow objects stop existing when execution goes out of the declaring scope.

 An exception to this is when a shallow object, such as a Time, is stored in a deep object such as a Clock.
-The Clock then carries a copy of the Time in persistent memory.
-The Time is deallocated with the ESMC\ClockDestroy() call.
+The deep Clock object then becomes the declaring scope of the Time object, persisting in memory.
+The Time object is deallocated with the ESMC\ClockDestroy() call.